tian1327/SWAT/README.md

 <a href='https://huggingface.co/datasets/depth-anything/DA-2K'><img src='https://img.shields.io/badge/Benchmark-DA--2K-yellow' alt='Benchmark'></a> -->
 </div>

-Our work adapt a pretrained Vision-Language Model (VLM) and retrieve relevant pretraining images to boost few-shot recognition performance.
+Our work adapts a pretrained Vision-Language Model (VLM) and retrieves relevant pretraining images to boost few-shot recognition performance.
 To mitigate the `domain gap` and `imbalanced distribution` problems of retrieved data, we propose a novel **Stage-Wise Augmented fineTuning (SWAT)** method, which outperforms previous few-shot recognition methods by >10% in accuracy.